Position

 Responsibilities:

-• Manage and supervise staff to ensure optimal performance and adherence to company policies.
+• Manage and motivate staff to achieve high performance and productivity.

-• Analyze operational processes and identify areas for improvement to enhance productivity and reduce costs.
+• Analyze operational processes and identify areas for improvement.

-• Collaborate with other departments to ensure seamless integration of operations and achieve overall business objectives.
+• Collaborate with other departments to ensure seamless operations and communication.

 Qualifications